pmarre/scratch/README.md

 6. Saved Recipes
    - Recipes the user has "liked" are stored with Local Storage and presented on the Saved Recipes page

-## Future Features
+#### Future Features

 1. Login
    - In the future I want to add login so users can store the recipes in a database for long term
 2. Commenting
    - I would like to create more user engagement by allowing users to comment on recipes
+3. Filter search/Advanced search
+   - Another feature I would like to add in the future is a way for users to filter their results based on various factors such as dietary restrictions, nutritional information, food category, etc.

 ## Technologies Used

-- HTML5
+- HTML5 - used to semantically structure website
-- CSS3
+- CSS3 - used for styling of HTML
-- Javascript
-- jQuery
+- Javascript - used in conjunction with jQuery to create an interactive user experience
+- jQuery - used in conjunction with Javascript to create an interactive user experience and make API requests
-- Font Awesome
+- Font Awesome - Used for icons
-- Google Fonts
+- Google Fonts - Used for website typography
-- Spoonacular Recipe API
+- Spoonacular Recipe API - used to get recipe data
-- Google Charts
+- Google Charts - used to create visualization of recipe nutrition information
-- Local Storage (for Saved Recipes)
+- Local Storage (for Saved Recipes) - used to store favorited recipes

 ## Testing